hossam7amdy/software-development/09-mysql-for-developers/2-indexes/README.md

 Benefits of making an index invisible: you can test the performance of queries without the index.

+_Note_ If it has `unique` constraint, it will still be enforced.

 ## Foreign Key Indexes

 - A foreign key is a column or a set of columns in a table that references to the primary key of another table.
 - MySQL automatically creates an index on the foreign key column(s).

+_Note_ Foreign keys can exist without constraints, but constraints are helpful to maintain referential integrity.

 _Tip_ Move referential integrity checks to the application layer.